-Feedback: The surviving spouse may be eligible to file as a qualifying widow(er) only if certain conditions are met, which include keeping a household as the principal place of abode for the entire year of both the surviving spouse and a child, stepchild, or adopted child who can be claimed as a dependent by the surviving stepchild, or adopted child who can be claimed as a dependent by the surviving spouse.
+Feedback: The surviving spouse may be eligible to file as a qualifying widow(er) only if certain conditions are met, which include keeping a household as the principal place of abode for the entire year of both the surviving spouse and a child, stepchild, or adopted child who can be claimed as a dependent by the surviving spouse.

-- 20. Emily is 20 years of age and a full-time student living with her parents.
-She had wages of \$500 (\$50 of income tax withholding) for 2013.
-Can Emily claim her own exemption on her return even though her parents will claim her as a dependent? - a.
-Yes, Emily can claim the exemption. - b.
-No, Emily cannot claim the exemption. - c.
-Emily and her parents can both claim the exemption. - d.
-No one can claim the exemption for Emily.
+- 20. Esmeralda is 20 years of age and a full-time student living with her parents.
+She had wages of \$500 (\$50 of income tax withholding) for 2014.
+Can Esmeralda claim her own exemption on her return even though her parents will claim her as a dependent? - a.
+Yes, Esmeralda can claim the exemption. - b.
+No, Esmeralda cannot claim the exemption. - c.
+Esmeralda and her parents can both claim the exemption. - d.
+No one can claim the exemption for Esmeralda.